 Having high arches can feel like a curse sometimes.
-Most running shoes are made for neutral feet, and wearing one of those can lead to sore feet.
+Most running shoes are made for neutral feet, and wearing one of those models can lead to sore feet.

 They’re easy to insert into just about any shoe to give you the stability you need.
 Our top pick is the Superfeet GREEN insole.
 It has a deep heel cup that keeps the foot firmly in place while running, a stabilizer cap that supports the rearfoot, and a high-density foam layer that supports high arches and absorbs impact.